EN5R/SQLspectre/README.md

 ## Installation

-SubCortex can be easily installed along with its required libraries as follows:
+SQLspectre can be easily installed along with its required libraries as follows:

 ```bash
   pip3.12 install -r requirements.txt